asllop/RunPack/TUTORIAL.md

 ## 5. Lexicons

 In the previous section, [loops](#42-loops), we saw a simple usage example of `while`/`do`, the countdown.
-This code may look too verbose for someone comming from another programming language, where we are used to create loops with condition and action defined in the same code block.
-Having to separate each one of these parts in a word could sound strange, but it's actually very RunPack-style code.
+This code may look a bit verbose for someone comming from another programming language, where we are used to create loops with condition and action defined within the same code block.
+Having to separate each one of these parts into a different block isn't normal in other languages, but it's actually very RunPack-style code.

-Let's try to write the countdown in a different way, more like we could do in other programming languages.
+Let's try to rewrite the countdown in a different way, more like we could do in other programming languages.
 An **unexperienced** RunPack programmer could do something like:

 ```
 { loop dup print 1- dup 0 > again drop } def countdown